chillerobscuro/optimal-hvac/README.md

 To optimize integer or binary control (only on or off), set `RunSim` class `int_opt_only` parameter to True, and adjust `window_size` as necessary to account for the slowdown added by integer constraints.

+To add new temperature and energy cost forecasts, add CSV to `data/` folder.

-To run simulation with test data and output plots, run `python simulation.py`.
+To run simulation with test data and output plots, run `python simulation.py`

 Run tests with `pytest`